Skip to main content

 Content Score in SERP Analyzer

-In the SERP Analyzer, you can use Content Score to optimize your existing page and analyze the top 50 ranking pages for your target query and include them in your analysis.
+In the SERP Analyzer, you can use Content Score to optimize your existing page and analyze the top 50 ranking pages for your target query, and include them in your analysis.

 Checking the average Content Score and Domain Score in SERP Analyzer or Content Editor helps to assess if your domain has enough trust to take over one of the top 10 positions and what level of content quality is required for your target keyword.

 For both tools, choose the best competitors for your analysis.
 Make sure that only the best of them are checked as a benchmark for your content.
-It will vary from query to query, but you may assume that Content Score above 60 is a good benchmark.
+It will vary from query to query, but you may assume that a Content Score above 60 is a good benchmark.
 And then this will help improve your optimization process in our Audit tool.

 Do you still need help?
 Don't worry!
 You can contact us at [email protected] or via live chat by clicking the icon in the bottom-right corner.
+We're here 24/5! 😊

 Did this answer your question?